 The main varieties of stone found in the Middle East are limestone, sandstone, and the volcanically produced and very hard basalt.
 These provided for everyday construction needs.
 Precious and semiprecious stones were frequently imported from various supply points (e.g., turquoise from the Sinai Peninsula).
 Ore-bearing stone-carrying copper and iron were located in the Middle East’s southern reaches and the Transjordan.
 (2)

 Stone is a hardened, granite-like mass formed from soil, clay, and minerals.
-The soil of Israel is rough and rocky with the most common stones being limestone (Isaiah 27:9) and flint.
-Because wood was scarce, city walls, houses (Leviticus 14:45; Amos 5:11), palaces (1 Kings 7:1, 9), temples (1 Kings 6:7), courtyards, columns, and streets were built of hewn stone.
+The soil of Israel is rough and rocky, with the most common stones being limestone (Isaiah 27:9) and flint.
+Because the wood was scarce, city walls, houses (Leviticus 14:45; Amos 5:11), palaces (1 Kings 7:1, 9), temples (1 Kings 6:7), courtyards, columns, and streets were built of hewn stone.
 (6)

 Both large and small stones were used in the construction of walls, fortresses, residences, and public buildings in Bible times.
 (6) The chief biblical words for stone are Hebrew ’eḇen in the Old Covenant and Greek lithos and akrogōniaios (‘cornerstone’) in the New Covenant.
 (5)